-Cacio e Pepe is a fundamental Roman dish.
+Pepe is a fundamental Roman dish.
 The recipe is very straightforward and requires only a few ingredients.
-Where the complication lies is in the execution of this one — you have to cook fast and with confidence.
+Where the complication lies is in the execution.
 This isn’t an advanced ragu that has to simmer for a whole day.
-It’s a pretty basic buttery cheese sauce and cracked pepper base that really only takes about 12 minutes from start to finish.
+It’s a pretty basic buttery cheese sauce/ cracked pepper base that really only takes about 12 minutes from start to finish.
+It’s a bit mac ‘n cheese, a bit Carbonara, a bit spicy, and all good.

 You’ll need about one cup of real hard parmesan, 1/2 cup of pecorino, two spoons of unsalted butter, about two spoons of coarsely cracked pepper, and about a half package of good durum and semolina spaghetti.
 You’ll need water and salt to boil that pasta and that’s it.